yuan-jiang/yuan-jiang.github.io/about.md

 permalink: /about/
 ---

-## Site
+## Brief
-Personal site for keeping notes, references, and bookmarks.
+- Personal site for keeping notes, references, and bookmarks

-## Profession
-One of the typical IT migrate workers in China since 2008.
+- One of the typical IT migrate workers in China since 2008

 ## Skills
 - Python, Java, JavaScript